South Carolina Airbnb Laws and Regulations- Current Updates and Requirements

 In addition, hosts must apply for and obtain a short-term rental license from the city’s Department of Planning, Preservation, and Sustainability.
 Any home that is not occupied full-time by its owner, as determined by property tax assessments, is not eligible for short-term rental licensing.
 This makes investment properties ineligible for STR permits.
 Portions of dwellings (e.g., duplexes) and accessory dwellings (e.g., carriage houses) on a property are eligible.
 All STRs must also have at least three parking spaces: two for residential use and one for guests.

-Rules for eligibility are based on location categories that can be found here.
+The rules for short-term rental eligibility are based on location categories.

 Aside from location eligibility, various defining regulations can be found below: